 [ Read: Amazingly Effective Diet For Diarrhea ]

-Spinach can sometimes make it difficult for your body to absorb required amount of iron from ingested foods.
+One of the side effects of spinach also cause anemia.
+Yes, spinach can sometimes make it difficult for your body to absorb required amount of iron from ingested foods.
 The leafy vegetable itself is loaded with nonheme or plant-based iron, which our body can’t take in easily.
 This can lead to iron deficiency.

 5. Kidney Stones: